 Founded in 1967, the Antwerp International School (AIS) has a long tradition of excellence and offers a world-class international education in English to children from 2.5–18 years old.
 AIS is proud to offer the International Baccalaureate (IB) Diploma Program, the IB Middle Years Program (MYP) and the IB Primary Years Program (PYP).
 With 40 nationalities represented, AIS provides a holistic and personalised approach to teaching with a wide variety of extracurricular activities such as sports, the arts, and fieldtrips.

 AIS is fully accredited by the New England Association of Schools and Colleges and by the Council of International Schools.
 AIS has a BYOD (Bring Your Own Device) laptop program.

 Veltwijcklaan 180, 2180 Ekeren, Antwerp | +32 (0)3 543 93 00 | www.ais-antwerp.be

 Montgomery International School (Ecole Internationale Montgomery)

-Montgomery International School (or Ecole Internationale Montgomery) is a private bilingual school offering the IB programme.
-The school is the only one in Belgium to offer an immersion program with 50 percent of courses taught in French and the other 50 percent taught in English.
+Montgomery International School (or Ecole Internationale Montgomery) is a private bilingual school offering the IB program.
+The school is the only one in Belgium to offer an immersion program with 50% of courses taught in French and the other 50% taught in English.
 They also offer a program with full French instruction for students who wish to obtain the CESS (Belgian Diploma).The curriculum is designed to help students who have not yet mastered the English language to rapidly improve their English language skills and prepares students for IB exams, as well as for the Jury Central examinations by the Communaute Francaise.